An Israeli-Iranian Dialogue: Why Not?

 Peres has been a major figure in Middle Eastern politics for over six decades.
-He understands that reducing tension with Tehran would serve Israeli interests in many arenas.
+He understands that reducing tension with Tehran would serve Israeli interests in many areas.
 Iran has its fingers in almost all the region’s pies.
 Several of Iran’s allies pose real threats to Israeli national security, most notably Hezbollah in Lebanon.

 Israel and Lebanon have not signed a peace treaty.
 They continue to be in a state of war.
-Given its global reach and recent evidence from fighting in Syria, Hezbollah is still a challenge for Israel not only from south Lebanon, but potentially elsewhere in the world.
+Given its global reach and recent evidence from fighting in Syria, Hezbollah is still a challenge for Israel not only from south Lebanon but potentially elsewhere in the world.

 Since the 1979 Iranian Revolution, Iranian leaders have generally opposed the Israeli-Palestinian peace process and have thus maintained ties with a variety of Palestinian groups calling for a resistance strategy instead of negotiation.